Choosing A Medical School

 For many applicants, choosing a medical school is similar to the process of choosing a college/university.
 Many factors should be considered when choosing medical schools such as state residency restrictions, the mission of the school, curriculum, GPA & MCAT score, cost, admissions options, and location.
 It is important to note that choosing a medical school is an individual process and you should not apply to a medical school simply because of pressure from others or because that school has a high ranking.
 Fit is an important aspect of a successful application to medical school.

 A few factors to consider when applying to a medical school.
 Do you prefer a small or large school?
 Do you like a large or small class?
 What type of financial aid is available?
 What are the costs?
 Is the school connected to a university or is it a free-standing institution?
 Which schools have a learning approach that emphasizes primary care, patient education, prevention, and preparation for community practice?
 What schools have a teaching approach that will work well for you?
 A medical school will consider whether or not your interests and experiences match those of the medical school’s mission, philosophy, or research/academic opportunities.

 As an applicant, your application choices might be limited simply by your state of residence (ie, you need to be a resident of the state in order to apply to that particular medical school).
-Be sure to read the Financial & Selection Factors links on the MSAR database online.
+Be sure to read the Financial & Selection Factors links in the MSAR.
 This site contains information on all American medical schools as well as medical schools in Canada and Texas.
-When researching the schools on the MSAR database, you will find comprehensive links to information regarding every aspect of medical school programs; selection factors, financial aid, demographics, types of programs, etc. For more specific information regarding non-state resident acceptances, class size, etc. consult the MSAR (Medical School Admission Requirement) database online to confirm school-specific requirements.
+When researching the schools on the MSAR, you will find comprehensive links to information regarding every aspect of medical school programs; selection factors, financial aid, demographics, types of programs, etc. For more specific information regarding non-state resident acceptances, class size, etc. consult the MSAR (Medical School Admission Requirement) to confirm school-specific requirements.
 To view the MSAR online you need to purchase access to it from AAMC for $28 for 1-year and $36 for 2-years.
 See the AAMC website for details.